 Employee morale is a complex phenomenon and depends on various factors.
 Here is the different criterion that affects employee morale:

-2. Type of work: The nature of work an employee is performing at his/her workplace also is greatly responsible to determine the morale.
+The nature of work an employee is performing at his/her workplace also is greatly responsible to determine the morale.
 It can make situations worse for an employee.
-Unorganized organization structure also affects employees, if the employee feels that he/she is just a cog machine in a factory line, instead of a real person, this too may adversely affect their morale.
+Therefore, an unorganized organizational structure also affects employees, if the employee feels that he/she is just a cog machine in a factory line, instead of a real person, this too may adversely affect their morale.

-The level of supervision received by an employee is a tremendous factor that affects the morale.
-If the employees feel they have no direction or don’t understand the organizational goals and commitments, then it the job of the superiors and the leadership in the organization to get them on the same page.
+The level of supervision received by an employee is a tremendous factor that affects morale.
+If the employees feel they have no direction or don’t understand the organizational goals and commitments, then it is the job of the superiors and the leadership in the organization to get them on the same page.
 But there should not be too much interference too if the employees are given the freedom to work their morale will be high.

 Employee morale is determined by how employees view their work environment and their overall level of satisfaction in their workplace.
 Employee morale has a direct effect on employee retention.
-A disinterested or unhappy employee will not stay for long in an organization that he/she cannot rationalize their goals and progress with.
+A disinterested or unhappy employee will not stay for long in an organization where he/she cannot rationalize their goals and progress with.

 Here are the 4 simple ways of boosting employee morale in your workplace as mentioned by HR leaders across the globe:

-It is important for the Human Resources to recruit and assign people based on their skillset.
+It is important for Human Resources to recruit and assign people based on their skill set.
 You cannot hire a lawyer and expect him/her to carry out tasks that you would expect an engineer to do.
 Allowing people to work based on their competency is a win-win situation for both employees and employers.

 Most organizations fail to understand the importance of training their staff.
 Be it employee onboarding or any other formal training process, employees should be well-equipped to perform their tasks at work and achieve their goals.
 There should be a budget assigned at the start of the financial year that facilitates the training and development program.

-Employee recognition and reward keeps your workforce motivated.
+Employee recognition and reward keep your workforce motivated.
 When, as a leader, you create an environment where good work is appreciated, employees feel empowered and take a personal interest in the tasks they are assigned to them.

-4. Be open to feedback: Many organizations today, promote the open door policy, where an employee is free to express what they feel to their superiors or their reporting authority because they are open to continuous feedback.
+Many organizations today, promote the open door policy, where an employee is free to express what they feel to their superiors or their reporting authority because they are open to continuous feedback.